fourstix/1802PixieVideoTTY/README.md

 * Turns pixie video off (output port 1) and clears a flag used by other TTY Terminal functions
 * This function must be used to turn the video off.
 * **WaitForSafeUpdate**
-* Check the CDP1861 video status and wait for DMA to complete before returning.
+* Checks the CDP1861 video status and waits for DMA to complete before returning.
 * When this function returns it is safe to make updates to the video.
 * There will be time for about 8000 instruction cycles (at 2MHz) before the next DMA occurs.
 * All Get/Put/Clear terminal functions call this function before making any changes to video data.
 * **ClearScreen**
-* Blank the video display and home the cursor.
+* Blanks the video display and homes the cursor.
 * Safe - This function checks the video status before accessing video data
 * **GetChar**
 * Gets Character from Hex Input
-* Wait for Input press and reads Ascii character from data bus.
+* Waits for an Input press and reads Ascii character from data bus.
 * Safe - This function checks the video status before accessing video data
 * **PutChar**
-* Puts a character on the screen and advance the cursor
+* Puts a character on the display and advances the cursor
 * Safe - This function checks the video status before accessing video data.
 * **PutString**
-* Reads characters from a string and writes to video until a null is read.
+* Reads characters from a string and writes to display until a null is read.
 * Safe - This function checks the video status before accessing video data.
 * **WaitForInput**
 * Waits for Input key press and release.
 No data is read.